Opening

 Useful info

-Is the color code the same worldwide?
+Is the colour code international, ie. the same all around the world?

-• France : classic green-blue-red-black system
+• France: our classic green-blue-red-black system

-• Italy and Switzerland codes similar to France
+• Italy and Switzerland: similar codes to France

 • Green circle for beginners

-• Blue square for intermediaries
+• Blue square for intermediates

-• Black diamond for experts
+• Black lozenge for experts

 • AFNOR in France